Robust Fine-Tuning of Deep Neural Networks with Hessian-based Generalization Guarantees: Experiments

 \section{Experiments}

 This section conducts experiments to evaluate our proposed algorithm.
 We evaluate the robustness of Algorithm \ref{alg:reg_weighted_loss} under various noisy environments and architectures.
 First, we validate that when the training labels are corrupted with class conditional label noise, our approach is robust even under up to 60\% of label noise.
 Second, on six weakly-supervised image classification tasks, our algorithm improves the prediction accuracy over prior approaches by 3.26\% on average.
 Lastly, we present a detailed analysis that validates the theory, including comparing our generalization bound with previous results and comparing the Hessian distance measure for various fine-tuning methods.
+The code repository for reproducing the experiments is at \url{https://github.com/VirtuosoResearch/Robust-fine-tuning}.